 No equipment?
 No time?
-No excuses!

 For the last two weeks I’ve been on vacation with my family, including two new moms and two new babies; one baby seven months old and one baby nine months old.